MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-send-and-receive-messages.md

 POST /v3/conversations
 ```

-Set the body of the request to a [Conversation][Conversation] object that specifies your bot's account information and the account information of the user(s) that you want to include in the conversation.
+Set the body of the request to a [ConversationParameters][] object that specifies your bot's account information and the account information of the user(s) that you want to include in the conversation.

 > [!NOTE]
 > Not all channels support group conversations.
 Consult the channel's documentation to determine whether a channel supports group conversations and to identify the maximum number of participants that a channel allows in a conversation.